 4. Spray Foam May Help Sell Your Home

 Fourth, new insulation is a less obvious upgrade that may help sell your home whenever you decide to move.
-While it might not be as eye-catching as new paint or a remodeled kitchen, spray foam insulation is a quality upgrade that has direct benefits for whoever purchases your house.
+While it might not be as eye-catching as new paint or a remodeled kitchen, spray insulation is a quality upgrade that has direct benefits for whoever purchases your house.
 As a result, it might make your house more attractive to prospective buyers.

-By increasing the potential desirability of your home, spray foam could have two effects when you go to sell your home.
+By increasing the potential desirability of your home, foam Insulation could have two effects when you go to sell your home.
 Not only could it make people more interested in your home and help the house sell faster, but it also may get you a higher selling price.
 If someone is willing to pay more on account of the upgrade, you’ll reap a return on the initial cost of installing the foam.

-In order to realize either or both of these benefits, make sure your real estate agent tells any prospective buyers that spray foam insulation has been recently added to the roof.
+In order to realize either or both of these benefits, make sure your real estate agent tells any prospective buyers that foam insulation has been recently added to the roof.
 Buyers might not realize you made the upgrade otherwise.